blissnd/generic_text_logger/README.md

 # generic_text_logger

-A generic text-based logger for easy row by row logging, useful for debugging of other code.
+A tabular text-based logger for easy row by row logging, useful for debugging database and similar code.

 Included sample.py gives example of usage: